dart-lang/language/working/static metaprogramming/intro.md

 stated more concretely as:

-1. We design some sort of syntax to apply a macro by name to a given class, method declaration, etc. We haven’t spent time here yet.
+1. We design some sort of syntax to apply a macro by name to a given class, method declaration, etc.
-2. Metaprogramming happens by defining a macro, which can be called at compile time.
+2. We propose to design a way of defining macros which can be then be applied as above.
-3. The introspection system is TBD.
-It could be an imperative API similar to the existing mirrors API or analyzer API (but run at compile-time), or perhaps something declarative like to pattern matching over syntax examples.
+3. We propose to design an introspection system to allow macros to introspect on the program during their execution.
+This might be an imperative API similar to the existing mirrors API or analyzer API, or something declarative like to pattern matching over syntax examples.
-4. We could use an imperative API to construct new pieces of Dart code in a macro, but some sort of quotation syntax would make this nicer and make the API less brittle.
+4. We propose to consider designing a quotation syntax so that macros that generate Dart code can generate code in a readable fashion.
+This also means code generators only depend on language *syntax* for code generation and not an imperative api, which will better stand the test of time.

 Most of this is as-yet-undesigned, but the key piece is that **we think macros should be written in normal imperative Dart code which is executed at compile